Neppord/rheo/README.md

 ## Using CSS selectors

-That was realy not exciting, right?
-Lets do something more fun and change the message from the last "exersice".
+That was not really exciting, right?
+Let's do something more fun and change the message from the last "exercise".

 ```js
 html_stream,pipe(rheo())